alokproc/Predicting-Sucess-of-Movies-Using-Machine-learning/README.md

 II.
 What role do super stars play?
 3. Insights to help stakeholders create a more effective GTM (go to market) and Intervention plan to drive $ales and success further

+Key Recommendations
+S for Success, S for Super stars
+> If you can pay, consider a male super star.
++ And a male super star paired with a female co super star maximizes the chances of success.
+Weaving in a strong role for a character star can further bolster the chances of success.
+Story is KING
+> If one doesn’t intend to work with super stars, then a stellar story is your best friend.
+> Unique themes that are not radically challenging the audience’s thinking but touch their hearts are likely to do well, even without the support of super stars.
+Pick up any sleeper hit and this trend will be visible.
+> Strong story complemented with strong character roles and character stars will negate the need for big budget investments and matinee idols.
+> Note:
++ While such movies will turn out to give good returns (ROI), they will not make the 100 Cr club, though.
+This is only possible with big stars.
+MORE THAN ONE MASTER CHEF CAN SPOIL THE DISH
+Pairing of multiple male super stars, unless the roles in the story are very clearly defined, is likely to not do well.
+Some of the most unsuccessful movies share this feature.